 Toast! is based on clinical science, and when it comes to the science of alcohol and alcohol hangovers, Dr. Joris Verster is the leading authority.
-The author of dozens of publications on those topics, Dr. Verster is Editor in Chief of Current Drug Abuse Reviews, the founder of the Alcohol Hangover Research Group, and principal investigator at the Division of Pharmacology at Utrecht University.
+The author of dozens of publications on those topics, Dr. Verster is the founder of the Alcohol Hangover Research Group and principal investigator at the Division of Pharmacology at Utrecht University.
 Dr. Verster also serves as a scientific advisor for Toast!, and recently answered a series of questions from Toast! users.

 The following Q&A was conducted by email with Dr. Joris Verster.